beetroot-project/beetroot/readme.md

 	NO_TARGETS #If set it declares that no targets will be generated.
 Generates error if `generate_targets()` is defined by the user.
 	LANGUAGES CUDA CXX
 	EXPORTED_VARIABLES USE_GPU
+	CALL_APPLY_DEPEDENCY_ON_TARGET_WHEN_NO_DEPENDEE #If set, than apply_dependency_to_target will *always* be after the target is defined, even if no dependee is set.
+	#This can be used to utilize LINK_PARAMETERS after the target is built to e.g. write a script.
 )

 set(ENUM_TEMPLATES <UNIQUE NAME OF TARGET_TEMPLATE>)